nio-blocks/tensor_flow/README.md

 TensorFlow
 ===========
-Collection of blocks to implement TensorFlow in n.io services.
+Collection of blocks to implement TensorFlow in nio services.

 Dependencies:
 ----------------